robinp7720/Oblecto/README.md

 Please follow the setup and installation guide here: https://github.com/robinp7720/Oblecto/wiki/Getting-Started

+If you have further questions or need help setting up Oblecto, please don't hesitate to ask in the gitter chat!
+Oblecto should be easy to install for everyone.
+If it doesn't achieve this, improvments must be made!

 ## I've set this thing up.
 Now where's the place I actually watch my media?
 Simply go to the oblecto front end at ```localhost:8080```.
 Oblecto will redirect you to the frontend.
 The frontend is maintained sepperatly at https://github.com/robinp7720/Oblecto-Web